kasra-hosseini/obspyDMT/README.rst

 6.  `event_based mode`_:  retrieve waveforms, stationXML/response files and meta-data of all the requested stations for all the events found in the archive.
 7.  `continuous mode`_: retrieve waveforms, stationXML/response files and meta-data of all the requested stations and for the requested time span.
 8.  `processing`_: process the data right after retrieval and/or on a data-set.
+9.  `Explore stationXML file`_: explore and analyze stationXML file(s).
-8. `Directory structure`_: the way that obspyDMT organizes your retrieved and processed data.
+10. `Directory structure`_: the way that obspyDMT organizes your retrieved and processed data.

 --------------------
 How to cite obspyDMT